-Slamming is a form of mis-selling, which is where customers are switched from one company to another without their knowledge or consent.
-In some cases you might only be aware of this once you've received a bill from a different company.
-This can occur in a number of ways, for example:
+In some cases you might only become aware of this once you've received a bill from a different company.
+This can occur in a number of ways, as explained below.

-• The customer agrees with an ISP representative to move their telephone line service to a new provider but only learns later that their broadband service has also been moved (or the other way around).
-Sadly this particular tactic has, until recently, been used by legitimate providers too (e.g. Tiscali, TalkTalk etc.).
+* The customer agrees with an ISP representative to move their telephone line service to a new provider, but only learns later that their broadband service has also been moved (or the other way around).
+Sadly this particular tactic has, until a few years ago, been used by some legitimate providers too (e.g. Tiscali, TalkTalk etc.).

-Under Ofcom's rules you should receive a letter from your old phone/Internet company, and also one from the new company informing you of a migration.
+Under Ofcom's rules you should receive a letter from your old phone/Internet company, and also one from the new provider to inform you of a migration.
 This is supposed to include a 10 day period in which you can put a stop to the process via either the old or new provider.
-We would recommend that customer caught up in such a situation also lodge official complaints with the related ISPs.
+We would recommend that any customers who get caught up in such a situation should also lodge official complaints with the related ISPs.

 Otherwise Ofcom does accept complaints about slamming, although they only tend to act once a large enough group of consumers have lodged similar concerns.
 Readers should also take note of the new switching process, which was introduced on 20th June 2015.